julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 but basically it holds the last message the bot sent, so we can then wait for a reply to it.

 Also notice that we're calling `fsm[event](lastReply)` to make the FSM transition states.
 The FSM has a method for each event we defined for it that will trigger such event.
-Also, we can pass arbitrary parameters to that method, which we'll use later in the callbacks.
+We can pass arbitrary parameters to that method, which we'll use later in the callbacks.

 Let's go to that `eventFromStateAndMessageText` function now.
 We'll pass the current machine state and the text from the last user reply, and expect to receive a string with the event.
 We consider the case where the event is `undefined`, because it can